The Two Minds: Conscious and Subconscious

 The subconscious is home to our emotions--which accounts for its dominance of the conscious mind.
 In most cases, our emotions will easily overrule the rational, analytical part of us.
 Whenever a conflict between the conscious mind and the subconscious mind arises, the subconscious mind almost always wins out.
 Ever been on a diet and had someone offer you some kind of tempting sweet?
 Maybe a cookie or a candy bar?
 Your rational mind knows you're on a diet and knows you shouldn't eat sweets.
 But you're feeling this tremendous urge to have the cookie or candy bar anyway.
 Say hello to your subconscious mind.
 It's bringing you the thoughts, beliefs, and feelings associated with eating sweets.
 You see, subconsciously, let's face it, you love sweets.
 And there's a pretty good chance you're going to eat that cookie or candy bar.
 That's why it's so important to learn how to work with your subconscious mind when it comes to making changes in your patterns of behavior.

 Most of our patterns of behavior are automated.
 Ever experienced an immediate dislike for someone you just met?
 You don't know the person at all.
 You've never met them before.
 Yet you're experiencing some unpleasant thoughts and feelings about the person.
 So why is this happening?
 Because it's an automated response carried out by your subconscious mind.
 The person very likely resembles someone from your past that you didn't like or may have had a bad experience with, and your subconscious mind is simply responding to that similarity.
 There's something about the person (their energy, the way they look, or perhaps their body language) that reminds you of the person you didn't like.
 When you met or knew the original person that caused you some kind of emotional upset or distress, your subconscious mind recorded your thoughts and feelings about that person.
-And later on, when you met someone who resembled the person you didn't like, it triggered an automated response carried out by your subconscious mind.
+And later on, when you met someone who reminded you of the person you didn't like, it triggered an automated response carried out by your subconscious mind.
 This is how habituated patterns of behavior work.

 Our subconscious programming is constantly being triggered by the world around us.
 And for the most part, it's all automated.
 We react to life rather than living life in a spontaneous and creative way.
 We're on automatic pilot, doing the same things over and over again, day in and day out.
 Why?
 Because we have the same thoughts today that we had yesterday.
 And the day before that, and on and on.
 And these same thoughts keep creating the same experiences for us.
 And we keep following the same patterns of behavior.
 And we will until we choose to think differently.

 And here's how we generally come to the decision to think differently and make changes in our life.
 One day we realize we're in a rut, and we're sick and tired of being in that rut.
 That's a good thing.
 Because now we have the desire and the motivation necessary to make a change.
 Once our desire is strong enough, we just need a clear idea of the change we want to make.
-Then we have to go about getting our subconscious mind to help us out in creating the change we want to make.
+Then we have to go about getting our subconscious mind to assist us in creating the change we want to make.
 And that leads us to the next page in this section, the Subconscious as the Creative Mind.